 Contact us at TheBikeHut@gmail.com or call 415 543-4335

-We are located at Pier 40, near AT&T Ballpark (home of the Giants), at Townsend and the Embarcadero.
+We are located at Pier 40, near Oracle Ballpark (home of the Giants), at Townsend and the Embarcadero.
 We are NOT near Pier 39 or Fisherman’s Wharf.
 [Even numbered piers are south of the Ferry Building (Market Street), odd to the north.]
-If you are doing a map search- enter ’40 Pier’, not ‘Pier 40.’
+If you are doing a map search- enter ’40 Pier’, rather than ‘Pier 40.’

-The Bike Hut is run by the Bike Hut Foundation, a non-profit 501(c)((3) organization.
-Our mission is to promote cycling through youth training and providing affordable bike rental, repair and sales.
+The Bike Hut is run by the Bike Hut Foundation, a non-profit 501(c)(3) organization.
+Our mission is to promote cycling through youth training and providing affordable bike rental, repairs, and sales.
 We also try to recycle donated bikes and parts to reduce the waste stream.

 Here are pictures of some of our rental bikes.

-$6 per hour or $24 per day for adult hybrid and mountain bikes (plus tax ~ $26)
+$7.00 per hour or $26 per day for adult hybrid and mountain bikes

 $10 flat rate for baby seat rental

-We have a few fixed gear/single speed and road bikes at this time, as well as good touring bikes with racks and panniers.
+We also have fixed gear/single speed and good touring bikes with racks and panniers.
 Why spend $250 to fly your bike in when we can outfit you for a fraction of the cost?
 We also have SPD and other clipless pedals that can be installed by request.
-Touring bike rates are $120 for the first week and $10 per additional day.
-This includes racks, panniers, sleeping pad, lock, helmet, tax, and fixins.
+Touring bike rates are $130 for the first week and $12 per additional day.
+This includes racks, panniers, sleeping pads, lock, helmet, tax, and fixins.

-Rates include lock and helmet.
+Rates include lock, water, and helmet.
 We do offer significant discounts on multi-day and long-term rentals.
 Bikes must be stored indoors at night, so check with your hotel, et al., beforehand.
-Day rentals are for up to 24 hours, but we must be notified of you intention to keep it overnight.
+Day rentals are for up to 24 hours, but we must be notified of your intention to keep it overnight.
 Bikes must not be left outside the Bike Hut when we are closed.
-We don’t have a two hour minimum.
+We don’t have a two-hour minimum.